-By handling your computer’s internal cables correctly, you can improve airflow, minimize heat, and thereby reduce noise.
+Handling your computer’s internal cables correctly can improve airflow, minimize heat, and reduce noise.

 Although gaming PCs are powerful, their fans don’t have to be excessively noisy.
-In fact, a noisy computer is often indicative of damage or something that isn’t happy.
+A noisy computer often indicates damage or something that isn’t happy.

-In certain instances, placing the unit on a metal surface will create noise.
+Placing the unit on a metal surface will create noise in certain instances.
 If it’s something that simple, choose a new playing desk!
 Or relieve the device with sound insulation.